COSC3020/divide-and-conquer-sum-cniemitalo/README.md

 #### Sources:
 https://www.geeksforgeeks.org/3-way-merge-sort/ (for inspiration on recusively splitting the array in thirds)

+I discussed my proof for the time complexity with TA.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.